-We are grateful for the valuable feedback and contributions provided by the many stakeholders who attended.
-This will add considerable value to our planning of the 2021 Census and beyond.
+Valuable feedback and contributions from the many stakeholders who attended helps us to plan the 2021 Census and beyond.

 If you would like to be involved in the Census Transformation Programme, or need further information on the conference or the programme, please email us.